Chorus: Harmonizing Context and Sensing Signals for Data-Free Model Customization in IoT: Introduction

-Our experimental evaluation on three public datasets under 16 diverse context conditions (including 5 IMU placements, 5 acoustic environments, and 6 WiFi deployments) demonstrates that \framework{} improves accuracy in unseen contexts by up to 30\% compared to domain-adversarial methods and by 11.3\% over the best context-aware baseline.
-Moreover, evaluations on mobile phones and NVIDIA edge devices show that \framework{} incurs inference overhead equivalent to data-only approaches and lower than existing context-aware methods.
+Our experimental evaluation on three public datasets under 15 diverse context conditions, including 5 IMU placements, 5 acoustic environments, and 5 WiFi deployments, shows that \framework{} outperforms the strongest baseline across all IMU and WiFi shift tiers, with the largest gain of 20.2 percentage points over CACTUS on IMU Low shift, while remaining competitive on speech and achieving the best result under High shift.
+Evaluations on mobile phones further show that cached inference latency remains close to sensor-only deployment, while context caching reduces latency by 23.6$\times$ on iPhone 16 Pro and 29.7$\times$ on Xiaomi 14 over the uncached design, making \framework{} practical for edge deployment.

-In summary, we make the following key contributions: \begin{itemize} \item We conduct an in-depth analysis of how context shifts affect performance of sensing applications, and show that simplistic context integration strategies are suboptimal in varying degrees of context shift. \item We propose \framework{}, an adaptive context-aware framework that adapts models to unseen deployment conditions without requiring target-domain training data. \framework{} extracts effective and generalizable context representations through regularized cross-modal reconstruction and trains an adaptive gating head to modulate the contributions of sensor and context embeddings across different context shifts. \item To further reduce inference latency, we introduce a context-caching mechanism that reuses cached context representations across consecutive samples and update the context cache when there are context shifts. \item Extensive evaluations on three different modalities across 16 contexts show that \framework{} consistently outperforms state-of-the-art baselines particularly in challenging scenarios with large unseen domain gaps. \end{itemize}
+In summary, we make the following key contributions: \begin{itemize} \item We conduct an in-depth motivation study on context shifts in sensing applications, showing that model performance degrades sharply as context shift increases and that naive context integration strategies are not reliable across unseen deployment conditions. \item We propose \framework{}, a context-aware framework for data-free model customization under unseen deployment conditions. \framework{} learns effective and generalizable context representations through regularized cross-modal reconstruction, and performs efficient inference-time customization with a lightweight gated head and context caching. \item Extensive evaluations across three sensing modalities and 15 context conditions show that \framework{} consistently outperforms strong baselines, especially under larger unseen context shifts, while maintaining low cached inference overhead and stable performance under continuous real-world context transitions. \end{itemize}